handandheartmassage/handandheartmassage.github.io/aboutme.md

 subtitle: Get to know me
 ---

-:briefcase: Currently, I am a Risk Analyst at [Elevate Credit](www.elevate.com) in Forth Worth, Texas.  <--Elevate is a fin-tech company, proving online lending solutions to the under-serviced non prime sector.-->
+### Work ### Currently, I am a Risk Analyst at [Elevate Credit](www.elevate.com) in Forth Worth, Texas.  <--Elevate is a fin-tech company, proving online lending solutions to the under-serviced non prime sector.-->

 :heart: